talonric332/Piss-off-Microsoft/README.md

 Sure, the repo name is a bit cheeky, but the goal is simple: reclaim a little privacy.
 If our lists help you out and make you chuckle, that's a win-win.

 For a friendly overview, check out [index.md](./index.md).

+## Releases
+Current version: **v1.1.0**
+These blocklists are updated regularly.
+Grab the latest release from the GitHub releases page.